 The Course Management team supports teaching and learning by ensuring the course management system and all its integrated tools and technologies are functioning to provide the best end user experience.
-Support services are available online and by phone; self-service guides are conveniently located on the Blackboard Learn support website and extensive knowledge base articles are at support.kent.edu.
+Support services are available online and by phone; self-service guides are found on our university Canvas website and our Kent State Canvas support website.

 Our team also supports and develops Educational Technology Applications used throughout the university which provide students and faculty a more engaging academic experience.

 Provides efficient, responsive, and courteous IT support to faculty and staff, in addition to leadership in planning for the effective use of technology.
 Find your local support person at support.kent.edu/localsupport.

 IT Training and Outreach provides a wide range of free technology workshops available to Kent State students, faculty, and staff.
 There are over 50 different workshop offerings to choose from covering Microsoft Office, Google Apps, Adobe Products, Cloud Storage, and more.